if-web-dev/Openclassrooms-Projet-03-Mockup-HTML-CSS/README.md

 # Openclassrooms-Projet-03-Mockup-HTML-CSS

-Project 3 of my PHP/Symfony Application Developer course at OpenClassrooms.
-Analyze your client's needs for their film festival

 We present project 3 of the PHP/Symfony application developer course.
 Analyze your client's needs for their film festival.

 ## Goal